SirLefti/CloudImagePixelizer/README.md

 `OutputQuality` specifies the encoding quality.
 You might want to reduce this when processing a large amount of high resolution images.
 The default is 100 (maximum value).

 To keep track of the analysis results and processing, you can assign an `ILogger` implementing class to the `Logger` property.
 The default is `NullLogger` which means all logging events will be ignored.
 As an example implementation `ConsoleLogger` dumps all results into the console.

+You can also add an `Outline` to mark the pixelated areas.
+The `Color` is up to you, depending on what colors are present in the image, but `Aqua`, `GreenYellow` or `OrangeRed` should work in most cases.
+The `StrokeWidth` should be around 10, depending on image resolution.
+The `style` should always be `Stroke`, the other options will also color the whole pixelated area.
+Try playing around with the other properties as well.
+The default value is null, so there will be no outline at all.

 ## Helpful Information
 This library is in an early state, thus the error handling was not the focus yet.
 It was developed on MacOS using JetBrains Rider.